parthshinde1221/PyDart_temp/README.md

 - **Task mix:** how different mixes of inference tasks behave when run together
 - **Batch size:** how the number of tasks in a batch affects performance
 - **Baseline comparison:** how concurrent execution compares with a simple baseline
-- **Scheduling behavior:** how PyDart can split and schedule tasks using custom metrics
+- **Partitioning & Scheduling behavior:** how PyDart can split and schedule tasks using custom metrics

 At the moment, custom metrics are not directly exposed through the minimal CLI workflow.
 To explore or extend that part of the framework, refer to `metrics.py`.